 If you are not heading to the city center, use Google Map or the previously mentioned route planner to check the best route and ticket price for you.
 The information provided from both sources are totally accurate.

 If you have any questions, write your comment below.
-You may want to share this article to your friend travelling in Helsinki.
+Or tell us about your taxi experiences in Finland.